marinartmonkey/phagetax/README.md

 ## 🧬 **Credits**

-Developed by Marina García Cervera
+Developed by Marina García Cervera  (m.garciacervera@um.es) Supervised by Antonio Sánchez Amat (antonio@um.es) and Jesualdo Tomás Fernández Breis (jfernand@um.es)
-Supervised by [Name of Supervisor, optional]

-PhageTax was created as part of a Master's Thesis in Bioinformatics, integrating open-source tools and scientific resources.
+PhageTax was created as part of a Master's Thesis in Bioinformatics (University of Murcia), integrating open-source tools and scientific resources.

 ---